 Only 25 miles/ 40kms from the centre of Edinburgh, the Scottish Seabird Centre and North Berwick are signposted from the A1.
 Get directions from your location here.

-Follow the brown tourist signs to the Seabird Centre’s pay-and-display car park, we are 5 minutes walk from here.
+Follow the brown tourist signs to the Seabird Centre’s pay-and-display car park (or use EH39 4HN if you need a postcode for the SatNav to find the carpark), we are 5 minutes walk from here.
 Just head for the sea!

 The rates, from 1 April 2019 are:

 Up to 1 hour: £3.00; Up to 2 hours: £5.00; Up to 3 hours: £7.00; full day (9am to 6pm): £8.00 and FREE from October to February.
 Payments can be made by cash or by phone.
 With phone payments there is no ticket to display.
 All parking income supports the work of the charity.

 Please note, there is accessible parking for blue badge holders adjacent to the Centre and in the Centre's car park.